-Aunt Jemima delivered the eulogy and lovingly described Doughboy as a man who never know how much he was kneaded.
+Aunt Jemima delivered the eulogy and lovingly described Doughboy as a man who never knew how much he was kneaded.

 Born in 1965 and bread in Minnesota, Poppin’ Fresh rose quickly in show business, but his later life was filled with turnovers.
 He was never considered a very smart cookie, wasting much of his dough on half baked schemes.